 The copyright infringement continued, and grew larger in scale.
 The Internet is a powerful tool for the not-so-honest individuals to capitalize on.
 When consumers desire content that is technical in nature, dishonest content providers find ways to steal the content while avoiding detection.
 I mentioned article spinning and article rewriting a moment ago; technology is available for unscrupulous people to search for content rich material, and at the push of a button automatically rewrite the article to avoid detection.
 Half of the time, the article no longer makes sense, and if it is technical in nature the rewrite can adversely affect the original content.
 Dangerous huh?

 I registered my copyrights and trademarks, and it was the best thing I could have done

 I think it’s safe to say some people are uninformed about copyright infringement, thinking it’s okay to use someone’s content, while others are simply corrupt, and knowingly steal your content.

 Eventually I realized that if I was going to defend what I had built, I needed help.
 Many years ago, a friend recommended a copyright attorney to us, and after speaking with her a few times we felt extremely comfortable with her representing our company.
 She was well aware of the scope and size of copyright infringement on the Internet.
 She told us how common it was for other industries to experience the same problems, explaining it like this, if an attorney’s firm wants to increase its presence on the Internet it is cheaper for them to pay a content provider for material to post on their site, than it is to use an attorney’s time to write the content.
 Then she asked where I thought the content provider got the information from?
 It was most likely stolen from other attorney’s sites on the Internet.
 This is an alarming problem for every industry doing business on the Internet.
 Sometimes as cases get more involved, it takes a team of attorneys to handle a single case.

-This is what our attorney, Brenna Legaard has to say about copyright infringement on the Internet:
+This is what one of our attorneys, Brenna Legaard has to say about copyright infringement on the Internet: